Algebraic Number Starscapes: Diophantine approximation

 In particular, for $d=2$, we have $k_2(\alpha) = 2$ if and only if the quantities $1$, $\alpha \overline{\alpha}$ and $\alpha + \overline{\alpha}$ are $\QQ$-linearly dependent (and $k_2(\alpha)= 3/2$ otherwise). \end{theorem}

 In degree $d > 2$, Bugeaud and Evertse give precise conditions for determining which of the two possibilities for $k_d(\alpha)$ is correct in most cases, but were not able to compute it in all cases.

 Let us consider the dichotomy given for $d=2$, where Theorem \ref{thm:bugeaud-evertse} says that some $\alpha$ are much more approximable than others, based on whether $1$, $\alpha \overline{\alpha}$ and $\alpha + \overline{\alpha}$ are $\QQ$-linearly dependent.
-To see why this is, we recast this characterization more geometrically: such $\alpha$ have the property that they lie on rational hyperbolic geodesics, i.e.\ those geodesics corresponding to rational planes in coefficient space.
+To see why this is the case, we recast this characterization more geometrically: such $\alpha$ have the property that they lie on rational hyperbolic geodesics, i.e.\ those geodesics corresponding to rational planes in coefficient space.
 These are exactly the \emph{rational geodesics} discussed in Observation \ref{obs:rat-geo}.

 This dichotomy is illustrated in Figure \ref{fig:quad-quar}.
 In fact, we will show in Section \ref{sec:Dio-quad} that this dichotomy holds even for non-algebraic $\alpha$.

-Note that the $\deg(\alpha) \ge d+2$ condition is not needed for $d=2$, since cubics cannot lie on rational geodesics\footnote{One way to see this is to reduce to the unit circle; cubics cannot lie on the unit circle $\alpha \overline{\alpha} = 1$ unless their real root $r$ is rational, since the constant coefficient of the minimal polynomial $\alpha\overline{\alpha}r$ is rational.}, an effect which is quite prominent in Figure \ref{fig:Initial_cubics}.
+Note that cubics cannot lie on rational geodesics\footnote{One way to see this is to reduce to the unit circle; cubics cannot lie on the unit circle $\alpha \overline{\alpha} = 1$ unless their real root $r$ is rational, since the constant coefficient of the minimal polynomial $\alpha\overline{\alpha}r$ is rational.}, an effect which is quite prominent in Figure \ref{fig:Initial_cubics}.
+This is why $k_2(\alpha) \in \{ 3/2, 2 \}$ (i.e., we do not need to allow for $k_2(\alpha) = \deg(\alpha)/2$ separately).

 Based on this geometric interpretation of the $d=2$ case of Bugeaud and Evertse, one wonders if the exceptional cases all have similar geometric interpretations.
 We muse on this briefly in Section \ref{sec:futurework}.